ManageIQ/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/provisioning_requests.md

 3. Click ![1847](../images/1847.png)(**Configuration**),
     ![2345](../images/2345.png)(**Add a New Instance**).

-4. Make the name of the tag identical to the name of the LDAP or {{ site.data.product.title }} group you are creating the instance for, replacing spaces in the group name with underscores.
+4. Make the name of the tag identical to the name of the LDAP or {{ site.data.product.title_short }} group you are creating the instance for, replacing spaces in the group name with underscores.
 For example, change
-    **{{ site.data.product.title }}-test group** to **{{ site.data.product.title }}-test\_group**.
+    **{{ site.data.product.title_short }}-test group** to **{{ site.data.product.title_short }}-test\_group**.
     ![6278](../images/6278.png)

 5. In the dialog name field, enter the name of the customized dialog file.
-This file must reside on the {{ site.data.product.title }} appliance in the `/var/www/miq/vmdb/db/fixtures` directory.
-Red Hat recommends naming the file in the format `miq_provision_dialogs-groupname.rb` and copying this file to all {{ site.data.product.title }} appliances.
+This file must reside on the {{ site.data.product.title_short }} appliance in the `/var/www/miq/vmdb/db/fixtures` directory.
+Red Hat recommends naming the file in the format `miq_provision_dialogs-groupname.rb` and copying this file to all {{ site.data.product.title_short }} appliances.
 For instructions on creating a custom dialog file, see [Customizing Provisioning Dialogs](#provisioning-dialogs-customizing).

     **Note:**

     Be sure that the custom dialog file exists.
-If it does not, an error will appear when the user clicks on the **Provisioning** button in the {{ site.data.product.title }} console.
+If it does not, an error will appear when the user clicks on the **Provisioning** button in the {{ site.data.product.title_short }} console.

 6. Click **Add**.